 Object Representations.
 Robots interact with a world composed of objects that have different properties.
 Some objects are static, such as wall, floor and counter, while some are movable, such as box, cup, door and handle.
+We loosely define a task as manipulating a fixed set of objects to satisfy a certain condition.
 To accomplish a task, a robot first needs to learn a representation of objects in its environment.
-Furthermore, this representation can potentially render learned skills versatile by transferring or adapting to objects with similar attributes.
+Furthermore, this representation can potentially render learnt skills versatile by transferring or adapting to objects with similar attributes.

-What object representations need to capture depends on task variations.
-Broadly speaking, task variations can be categorised into within-task variations and acrosstask variations.
+What object representations need to be captured depends on task variations.
+Broadly speaking, task variations can be categorised into within-task variations and across-task variations.
 While within-task variations capture features a manipulation action can change, such as object pose and object shape for deformable or divisible objects, across-task variations are attributes that are fixed in any specific task that can aid generalisation across tasks, such as material properties.

-In both chapters 4 and 5, object representations are implicitly encoded by a neural network from the visual observations, and learned in an end-to-end manner.
+In both chapters 4 and 5, object representations are implicitly encoded by a neural network from the visual observations, and learnt in an end-to-end manner.

 While chapter 4 only considers within-task variations, chapter 5 attempts to include across-task variations, in particular object geometries and colours.
 By leveraging the dynamic images representation that helps the inference process retain the object positions of the current observation and the goal image, while ignoring all static parts of the scene, our proposed method is able to generalise across tasks.